Pants complex, TQFT and hyperbolic geometry: Introduction

 For a positive integer $r$ and a primitive $2r$-root of unity, the $SU(2)$-Witten-Reshetikhin-Turaev TQFT \cite{Turaevbook, BHMV2} assigns to $\Sigma$ a finite dimensional Hermitian vector space $V_r(\Sigma)$.
 Given a pants decomposition $P,$ for any $r\geq 3$, \cite{BHMV2} constructs a basis ${\mathcal B}_P:={\mathcal B}^r_P$ of $V_r(\Sigma)$ that is orthonormal with respect to the Hermitian pairing.
 For any $Q\in \CV$, they also construct a family of Hermitian operators $T^{Q}_r: V_r(\Sigma)\longrightarrow V_r(\Sigma),$ known as \emph{curve operators}, so that ${\mathcal B}_Q$ consists of eigenvectors of the operator $T^{Q}_r$.

 In this paper we work with the $TQFT$ theory associated to the roots of unity $\zeta_r=-e^{\frac{\pi i}{2r}}$.
-In his case, the large-$r$ asymptotic behavior of the curve operators was studied by Detcherry in \cite{RD}.
-His results imply that given $Q,P$ there is an integer $n:=n(Q,P)\geq 0$, so that, for all $r$ large enough, the matrix representing $T^{Q}_r$ in the basis ${\mathcal B}_P$ has exactly $n$ non-leading diagonals that contain non-zero entries.
+In this case, the large-$r$ asymptotic behavior of the curve operators was studied by Detcherry in \cite{RD}.
+His results imply that given $Q,P$ there is an integer $n:=n(Q,P)\geq 0$, so that, for all $r$ larger enough, the matrix representing $T^{Q}_r$ in the basis ${\mathcal B}_P$ has exactly $n$ diagonals (excluding the main diagonal) that contain non-zero entries.
 We call $n(Q,P)$ the \emph{quantum intersection number} of $Q$ with respect to $P$.

-Since pants decompositions of surfaces play important roles both in hyperbolic geometry and in TQFT, it is natural to wonder what geometric properties of the pants graph are captured by quantities or invariants arising from TQFT.
+Since pants decompositions of surfaces play important roles in both hyperbolic geometry and in TQFT, it is natural to ask what geometric properties of the pants graph are captured by quantities or invariants arising from TQFT.
 In this paper, we show that the quantum intersection number captures the coarse geometry relations of the pants graph to the Teichm\"uller space established in \cite{Brockpants}.

-As we will explain in Section \ref{sec:norms}, relations of the quantum intersection number to geometry, also translate to information about the geometric content of the large-$r$ asympotics of the curve operator norms.
+The spectral radii of the operators $T^{Q}_r$ are uniformly bounded in terms of the genus of $\Sigma$, and their norms only depend on the orbit of $Q$ under the action of the mapping class group and not on the Hermitian bases of the spaces $V_r(\Sigma)$.
+Intuitively speaking, this suggests that relations of large-$r$ asymptotics of $T^{Q}_r$ with the geometry of $\CE$, should be reflected in the pairing defined by the quantum intersection number.
+As we will discuss in Section \ref{sec:norms}, relations of the quantum intersection number to geometry, also translate to information about the geometric content of the large-$r$ asymptotics of the curve operator norms.